Woodsy Airbnb Cabins Near Philadelphia That You Can Book for Your Next Hiking Getaway

-If you wanted to feel like you’ve been dropped into a movie set out west, we suggest this adorable four-bedroom cottage near Lake Harmony.
-Set right in the middle of Split Rock Resort, your stay will put you near all kinds of kayak and other boating rentals, as well as recreational sports fields.
-Plus, there’s a fire pit right outside for all the s’mores roasting and ghost story telling you could desire.
-Price: Averages around $291 per night.
+If you want to feel like you’ve been dropped into a movie set out west, we suggest this adorable four-bedroom cottage near Lake Harmony.
+Set right in the middle of Split Rock Resort, your stay will put you near all kinds of kayak and other boating rentals as well as recreational sports fields.
+Plus, there’s a fire pit right outside for all the s’mores roasting and ghost-story telling you could desire.
+Price: Averages around $294 per night.

 An interior decorator’s dream, this elegant cabin in the Poconos features an inviting, open-floor-plan common space, complete with a fireplace and a well-equipped kitchen, that will ensure you won’t want to leave.
-Price: Averages around $138/night.
+Price: Averages around $203 per night.

-This cabin is so cute, it has its own Instagram!
+This cabin is so cute that it has its own Instagram!
 Check out @poconocabin for more views of the cozy living room and picturesque lakes and waterfalls nearby.
 With endless trees in sight from its spacious deck or cozy windows, you’ll forget the outside world even exists.
-Price: Averages around $246 per night
+Price: Averages around $195 per night.

-Add a touch of luxury to your fall getaway with this stunning choice from an Airbnb super host.
+Add a touch of luxury to your fall getaway with this stunning choice.
 Featuring a hot tub overlooking a brook, a mezzanine catwalk, and a gorgeous modern living space, this cabin is both cozy and stylish.
-Price: Averages around $359 per night
+Price: Averages around $359 per night.

-While the weather’s still warm, this cabin boasts a large front deck perfect for hanging out with friends and enjoying the beautiful fall foliage.
+While the weather’s still warm, this pet-friendly cabin boasts a large front deck perfect for hanging out with friends and enjoying the beautiful fall foliage.
 Inside, warm redwood tones and a charming fireplace will make you feel at home right away.
-Price: Averages around $107 per night
+Price: Averages around $133 per night.

 Where to hike: The Austin T. Blakeslee Natural Area features two-ish miles of dog-friendly hiking trails that will take you past a waterfall.

-This secluded one bedroom cabin boasts a total break from the outside the world: it’s 100 percent solar-powered, off the grid, and perfect for a quiet romantic getaway.
+This secluded one-bedroom cabin is a total break from the outside the world: It’s 100-percent solar-powered, off the grid, and perfect for a quiet romantic getaway.
 Plus, it’s got a deck, grill, and fire pit outside.
-Price: Averages around $87 per night
+Price: Averages around $99 per night.